sampsyo/cs6120/content/blog/2019-09-25-making-function-calls-work.md

 #### Adding function parameters
 To add support for function parameters, we first update the grammars for function definitions and calls to take whitespace-delimited lists of variable names.
 The interpreter's `call` operation handler first extracts the values for all arguments from the current environment map.
 It then pre-populates the callee's environment with the function parameters mapped to these values.
 This new environment is then used when evaluating the called function.
+Since Bril does not do any static type-checking, we do not require types to be included with function parameters.

 Below is a Bril program that demonstrates the use of function parameters.

     # This program also prints out 100 and exits.
     main {
+      v0: int = const 50;
-      call print_double 50;
+      call print_double v0;
     }

     print_double x {
       v0: int = add x x;
       print v0;
     }

+Below is the JSON representation of the `call` instruction.

+    {
+      "args": [
+        "print_double",
+        "v0"
+      ],
+      "op": "call"
+    }

+The first argument in `"args"` the function name, followed by the arguments.

 #### Return types
 Without the ability to return data, our functions are not very useful.
 To add support for return types, we first update the grammar for function definitions to optionally take `: type` at the end of the header, and update the rule for `ret` to optionally take a variable name to return.
 We also overload the `call` operation to be both an effect operation and a value operation, since functions that do not return anything will be effect operations and those that do will be value operations.